A list of the top 10 things to do in Mongolia with reasons by Nomadic Trails Mongolia.

 Yurt or Ger?
 Turkic word-Yurt that travels around a lot carries the same meaning as this dwelling but with a slightly changed interior.

 Nothing beats camping in a Ger, you can even stand inside it with your full height!

 Experience sleeping in gers on our trips such as “Golden Eagle Festival Tour” and ger camps on “Khuvsgul lake & Mongolian Gobi Tour”.

 8. Experience the Golden Eagle Festival

 Enjoy smaller festivals with fewer tourists and more local crowds at the Local Golden Eagle Festival.
 These festivals are so full of color from the traditional costumes of Kazakh and Mongolian tribes.
-With slightly more equine games such as Horse archery, female horse rider competitions this local festival will offer you the experience of a life-time you have been looking for.
+With slightly more equine games such as Horse archery, and female horse rider competitions this local festival will offer you the experience of a lifetime you have been looking for.